HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 Please use the file ASE_issue_details_response.txt to know about the different attributes of issue details in ASE which can be used in the request json.

 Few JSON are self-explanatory, but for the purpose of understanding, refer the following summary:
+Please note : Below information is w.r.t to the new APIs /v2/issues/pushjobs .For Deprecated APIs, please refer the Model and Example Value on the swagger page.

 __appscanData__: configuration required to connect to IBM Application Security on Cloud or HCL AppScan On Cloud and extract issues
 * appscanProvider: The provider of AppScan product.For AppScan Enterprise it is ASE and for AppScan on Cloud it is ASOC.